welopment/evolution/README.md

 5. Loop!

-# Differential Evolution
+# Try Differential Evolution

-A more specific Algorithm is given as Differential Evolution.
+A more specific algorithm is Differential Evolution.
 It is defined as:

 ```dart
 /// A version of Differential Evolution with unrestricted search space.